-To request an appointment, please send an email including your name and contact information to studentmentalhealth@med.cornell.edu.
-Students do not need to disclose the details of their concerns when requesting an appointment.
+To request an appointment, please send an email including your name and contact information to students do not need to disclose the details of their concerns when requesting an appointment.
 The SMH program assistant will respond during regular business hours to schedule your appointment.